 OGCG has five female specialist obstetricians; Dr Jean Wong, Dr Leah Xu, Dr Natalia Khomko, Dr Perri Dyson and Dr Robin Thurman.

-Supporting the obstetricians are Dr Amber Hart (GP lactation consultant & Infant sleep/settling consultant), Dr Brooke Harcourt (Maternal & Paediatric Dietician) and Aminee Dickenson (Counsellor)
+Supporting the obstetricians are Dr Amber Hart (GP lactation consultant & Infant sleep/settling consultant), Robyn Compton (Maternal & Paediatric Dietician) and Aminee Dickenson (Counsellor)

 We also offer the services of 2 specialist gynaecologists, Dr Harvinder Kaurand Dr Stephen Lee plus fertility specialist, Dr Chandrika Parmar.